 Peace Day Philly

-Peace Day Philly welcomes organizations, neighborhoods, community groups, schools, law enforcement, civic leaders and individuals to participate in this global day by creating and participating in peace and non-violence activities the week of Sept.
-15, especially on September 21, in the Philadelphia region.
+Peace Day Philly welcomes organizations, neighborhoods, community groups, faith communities, schools, law enforcement, civic leaders and individuals to participate in this global day by creating and participating in peace, non-violence and unity building activities across the region the week in which Peace Day (9/21) falls, especially on September 21.
 We welcome Peace Day activities that involve collaborations, that involve actions that will continue after September.

 Peace Day Philly aligns with the sustained work of the United Nations and many NGOs across the world working to build a “Culture of Peace.”
 For more about this concept, please visit the Culture of Peace page of this section.